Who is the survey open to?

 How long does the survey run?

-The survey runs annually, usually from mid-October to mid-November.
+The survey runs annually, usually from mid-October to the end of November.
 While the survey may run longer, we recommend that you plan to respond by Nov.
-15th to be safe.
+30th to be safe.

 Can I skip questions that I am not comfortable answering?